msberends/AMR/index.md

 `AMR` is a free and open-source [R package](https://www.r-project.org) to simplify the analysis and prediction of Antimicrobial Resistance (AMR) and to work with microbial and antimicrobial properties by using evidence-based methods.

-We created this package for academic research at the Faculty of Medical Sciences of the University of Groningen and the Medical Microbiology & Infection Prevention (MMBI) department of the University Medical Center Groningen (UMCG).
+We created this package for both academic research and routine analysis at the Faculty of Medical Sciences of the University of Groningen and the Medical Microbiology & Infection Prevention (MMBI) department of the University Medical Center Groningen (UMCG).
-This R package is free software; you can freely use and distribute it for both personal and commercial (but **not** patent) purposes under the terms of the GNU General Public License version 2.0 (GPL-2), as published by the Free Software Foundation.
-Read further about our GPL-2 licence [here](./LICENSE-text.html).
+This R package is actively maintained and free software; you can freely use and distribute it for both personal and commercial (but **not** patent) purposes under the terms of the GNU General Public Licence version 2.0 (GPL-2), as published by the Free Software Foundation.
+Read the full licence [here](./LICENSE-text.html).

+This package can be used for:

+  * Calculating antimicrobial resistance
+  * Predicting antimicrobial resistance using regression models
+  * Getting properties for any microorganism (like Gram stain, species, genus or family)
+  * Getting properties for any antibiotic (like name, ATC code, defined daily dose or trade name)
+  * Plotting antimicrobial resistance
+  * Determining first isolates to be used for AMR analysis
+  * Applying EUCAST rules
+  * Determining multi-drug resistance organisms (MDRO)
+  * Descriptive statistics: frequency tables, kurtosis and skewness

 This package is ready-to-use for a professional environment by specialists in the following fields:

-Medical Microbiology:
+Medical Microbiology

   * Epidemiologists (both clinical microbiological and research)
   * Research Microbiologists